u3557110/HR-system/README.md

 ### Delete Records Being Searched
 - User can delete the record of a specifc employee.
-- Or he can delete all of the search records.
+- Or he can delete all the records being searched.
 In this case, all records with surname 'Chau' will be deleted.
 - Back to the Show Record page, you can see all records with surname 'Chau' are deleted.
 ```
 Which item you want to delete (input 'a' for all): a